William Stukeley: Marriage and the clergy: 1726–46

 In 1726, Stukeley left London and relocated to Grantham in Lincolnshire.
 The reasons for his decision to do so are obscure.
 It may be that he left the city due to frustration that his antiquarian research was not being financially supported by wealthier benefactors.
 On his move to Grantham, Stukeley resigned as secretary of the Society of Antiquaries.
 Stukeley struggled to earn a living as a physician in Grantham; he also established a Freemasonic lodge in the town, although it never appeared on the roll of the Grand Lodge of England.
 In December 1727 he married Frances Williamson, daughter of a gentleman from Allington.
-The couple's attempts to conceive children met with failure, and Williamson suffered two miscarriages.
+The couple's attempts to conceive children met with failure, and Frances suffered two miscarriages.
 In October 1728, Stukeley buried the second of the two unborn infants in his garden, performing a funeral ceremony that drew upon his interest in ancient Roman practices.
 Frances subsequently bore Stukeley three further daughters.

 Stukeley was friendly with the Archbishop of Canterbury William Wake, who shared his interest in antiquarianism.
 Stukeley asked his friend if he may become a cleric in the Church of England, a request which Wake granted in June 1729.
 Wake ordained him as a deacon in Croydon on 20 July 1729.
 Given his intellectual pursuits, Wake saw Stukeley as a welcome recruit in the Church of England's conflict with Freethought.

 In October 1729, the Lord Chancellor Peter King granted Stukeley the living of All Saints in Stamford, Lincolnshire, taking up residence in the town in early 1730.
 He enjoyed the town's medieval architecture, and began to write a history of the settlement in the form of a dialogue.
 He also enjoyed gardening while living in the town, in 1738 building a "Hermitage" in his garden, which featured niches, a stone arch and a fountain.

 According to Piggott, Stukeley's ordination was "the essential turning-point in his whole life".
 His reasons for joining the clergy are not known for certain.
 One possibility is that he sought the steady income supplied by a Church of England living, having for a while complained about how little he earned as a doctor.
 Alternately, he may have believed that becoming a cleric would be a secure position from which he could pursue the unorthodox ideas he was developing.
 His decision to join the clergy concerned friends like Robert Gale.
 To Piggott, Stukeley sought to use his fieldwork "as ammunition in a holy war against the Deists".
 Stukeley would write that his purpose in becoming a cleric was "to combat the deists from an unexpected quarter", describing his "resentment of that deluge of profaneness and infidelity that prevails so much at present, and threatens an utter subversion of religion in general".